 Bankruptcy dismissal is when something goes wrong and the court rejects your case.
 There are many reasons this can happen and many consequences.
-The word “dismiss” should never be confused with discharge, which is when certain debts are eliminated.
+The word “dismiss” shouldn’t be confused with discharge, which is when certain debts are eliminated.

 Table of Contents